bdorney/CMS_GEM_Analysis_Framework/README.txt

     Contributors: B. Dorney, M. Maggi

-    This analysis and visualization portion of this package has been designed by B. Dorney with input from J. Merlin & S. Colafranceschi.
-The event unpacking/decoding and reconstruction classes were adapted from amoreSRS, designed by K. Gnanvo et al., by M. Maggi.
+    This package has been designed by B. Dorney with input from J. Merlin & S. Colafranceschi.
 The original selection & analysis algorithms are based off work done by J. Merlin.
 This package makes use of several features from the CMS_GEM_TB_Timing repository (also by B. Dorney).
     Hopefully one day the CMS_GEM_TB_Timing repository will be fully integrated into this repository.